 5. Write Compelling Headlines

 A boring headline gets ignored, while a compelling headline captures readers’ attention and pulls them in.
-As such, you need to spend spend some crafting the perfect headline for your article.
+As such, you need to spend some time crafting the perfect headline for your article.

 A study by Conductor found that audiences prefer number headlines to almost any other type.